You’ve packed your bags. Tickets are booked. Now comes the tricky part — how will you stay online once you land?

 At first glance, both options might seem affordable.
 But a closer look reveals hidden expenses you shouldn’t ignore.

 In contrast, eSIM plans are simpler.
 You pay a one-time fee upfront that usually reflects the full cost.
 Most plans clearly list data limits and price, with no hidden charges.
 That means no deposits.
 No device returned.
 No surprise fees if your travel dates shift.
+As an example, BazTel European eSIM plans starting at just US$1 for for a 7-day plan with 1GB of data.
+You can’t really beat that!

 So when you compare eSIM vs Pocket WiFi, don’t just look at the sticker price.
 Consider all the extras that could impact your wallet before you land.